WPTechInnovation/wpw-doc-dev/docs/java.md

 *   Then do `kill <pid>` e.g. `kill 13249234` to kill these processes.
 *   Try re-running the examples

-If you're still having trouble, you can contact us at [Innovation@Worldpay.com](mailto:innovation@worldpay.com) or reach out to us on our [Slack channel](iotpay.slack.com).
+If you're still having trouble, you can contact us at [Innovation@Worldpay.com](mailto:innovation@worldpay.com).
 Alternatively, you can [raise an issue in GitHub](https://github.com/WPTechInnovation/worldpay-within-sdk/issues).

 ## So what's happening?